In This Article

 Dakota Johnson shows us how to keep fine hair from falling flat.
-Try heavy bangs and long layers, as it "gives the overall illusion of fuller hair," says Tuttle.
+Try heavy bangs and long layers, as it gives the overall illusion of fuller hair, notes Tuttle.
 To keep bangs from looking piece-y, generously spray the roots with Amika Perk Up Dry Shampoo ($25).

 Not short enough to be a pixie but not long enough to be a bob, Kiersey Clemons's sleek 'do is absolutely stunning.
 To get Clemons's high-shine hairstyle, use this rose gold Vernon François Dazzling Spritz Shine Spray ($14).
 Pair with a bold red lip, and you'll be red carpet ready, too.

-Sometimes growing out your hair can be awkward, but bad girl Riri proves that that doesn't always have to be the case.
+Sometimes growing out your hair can be awkward, but Joey King proves that that doesn't always have to be the case.
 "It's a flirty and youthful cut.
 The grown-out pixie cut allows for the curls to actually curl and be manageable to style.
 Long enough to frame the face, tuck behind the ear, and give volume," says Francis.
 He recommends styling with Better Natured Damage Repair Strengthening Leave-In Cream ($22).

 To allow for the natural curl to take shape, opt for air-drying.
 Just apply product to dampen hair, and make your desired part before immediately styling with your fingers.